Canon 700D vs Leica V-LUX 3

 It is notable that the 700D has a microphone port, which is missing on the V-LUX 3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 700D and the V-LUX 3 have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the V-LUX 3 have been discontinued, but can regularly be found used on ebay.
 The V-LUX 3 was replaced by the Leica V-LUX 4, while the 700D was followed by the Canon 750D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 700D and V-LUX 3 can be found, respectively, in the Canon 700D Manual (free pdf) or the online Leica V-LUX 3 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 700D or the Leica V-LUX 3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.